Tuesday Sunny. Winds E 20 to 30 km/h. Daytime maximum temperatures 30 to 36.

-Friday Mostly sunny.
-Slight (20%) chance of a shower in the far southwest.
-Winds SE/SW 15 to 20 km/h becoming light during the morning then becoming E/SE 15 to 25 km/h during the evening.
+Wednesday Sunny.
+Winds E 15 to 20 km/h becoming light early in the morning then becoming E/SE 15 to 25 km/h in the morning.

 Thursday Sunny.
 Winds E 15 to 20 km/h.

 Friday Very hot and mostly sunny.
 Medium (50%) chance of showers in the far north in the afternoon.
 The chance of a thunderstorm in the north.
 Winds E/NE 15 to 20 km/h turning S/SE 20 to 30 km/h during the afternoon.

 - All observations

 - sky observations

 ||Time||Wind dir||Wind spd||Wind gust||Tmp||Dew pt||Feels like||RH||Fire||Rain||Pres|